Chapter 7: Changes

 coherent team.
 Yet, I think we did it against all odds.

-At some point during all these back-and-forth operations, and not
+At some point during these back-and-forth operations, and not

 long after the friendly fire incident, we were picked up and choppered